Chris’ Italian Meatballs

 Recipe

-I prefer to bake my meatballs.
-I used to fry them on the stove but I didn’t find there to be much of a difference and the oven was easier, so grab a large cookie sheet and preheat your oven to 350F degrees.
-Sometimes I put my meatball mixture in the freezer for 10 minutes to bring the temperature down a few degrees.
-This helps with forming the meatballs.
+Find a large cookie sheet and preheat your oven to 350F degrees.
+While waiting, put your meatball mixture in the freezer for 10 minutes to bring the temperature down a few degrees which helps with forming them.

-I prefer meatballs that are about the size of a golf ball.
-But sometimes I experiment with larger spheres when I cook them in my tomato sauce.
+I prefer meatballs that are about the size of a golf ball, but sometimes I experiment with larger sizes when I cook them in tomato sauce.
 It’s really up to you.
-You’ll just have to adjust your cooking time.
+You’ll just have to adjust your cooking time, but aim for 40 minutes and then see.

-If you want to cook them in tomato sauce, form about a dozen meatballs and throw them in a sauce pan.
-Brown each side and then add some garlic and then pour in the pureed tomatoes.
+Note: If you want to cook them in tomato sauce, form about a dozen meatballs and throw them in a sauce pan.
+Brown each side and then add some garlic and then pour in the canned tomatoes.
 Scrape the bottom bits off and cover on low heat for at least an hour or two.
-While that’s happening or if you just want to cook them by themselves, for the meatballs and place them on a cookie sheet spaced evenly.
-Cook them until they start to brown all over and just before the bottom begins to turn dark.
-They should form a bit of crust on the bottom which is delicious.

 Ingredients